Complete the form to see how our attorneys may be able to assist you

-Littler is one of the preeminent law firms in employment class actions, defending clients in hundreds of wage and hour, discrimination and other workplace-related disputes.
+Littler is highly experienced in employment class actions, defending clients in hundreds of wage and hour, discrimination and other workplace-related disputes.
 Our remarkable record is due to our vast experience and comprehensive understanding of substantive employment laws, procedure, and statistical analysis – crucial elements in these complex cases.
-Littler’s capabilities are evident in our treatise, Littler Mendelson on Employment Law Class Actions, and our annual Class Action Summit, during which Littler lawyers team with other nationally renowned experts to provide our clients cutting-edge analyses of class action issues.

-In the past five years alone, Littler has defended clients in more than 950 class actions, experience that few employment firms can match.
-Littler is a recognized leader in understanding how federal and state arbitration statutes interface with class action procedures.
-Littler lawyers appeared before the U.S. Supreme Court to successfully argue principles that assisted the Supreme Court in deciding AT&T v.
-Concepcion, which upheld the use of arbitration agreements as a means of limiting class action litigation.
-We rely on our extensive experience drafting, enforcing and defending arbitration policies to help clients limit exposure or avoid, pre-empt and obtain denial of class certification.
+In the past five years alone, Littler has defended clients in more than 1,700 employment-related class and collective actions, experience that few firms can match.
+Among other things, Littler is a recognized leader in understanding how federal and state arbitration statutes interface with class action procedures, and our lawyers have succeeded in enforcing and defending arbitration policies to help clients pre-empt or obtain dismissal of class actions.

 At Littler, we also partner with our clients and provide access to a wealth of resources and timely information that enables them to stay abreast of case developments and monitor costs throughout the litigation.
 Over the years, Littler has developed successful class action strategies that have also provided cost-savings to clients.
-The pivotal stage in most cases is class certification.
-Plaintiffs generally rely on statistics and surveys, frequently provided through expert testimony, to make their case.
-Littler lawyers have the know-how to discredit plaintiffs’ expert testimony and statistical evidence and develop affirmative evidence addressing the elements of Rule 23 or 216(b) certification.
-Littler has a solid track record of successful Daubert challenges to prominent plaintiffs’ experts, undermining their evidentiary basis for class certification.
+Our e-discovery team is at the forefront of developing effective tools to minimize the burden and cost of discovery while simultaneously ferreting out key information and data to challenge plaintiffs’ theories.
+A number of our class action attorneys also have significant statistical knowledge they have used to rebut and discredit the expert testimony and statistical evidence plaintiffs rely on to support their cases.
+As a result, Littler has a solid track record of successful challenges to prominent plaintiffs’ experts, undermining their evidentiary basis for class certification.